gurgeous/sinew/README.md

 get "https://www.google.com/search", q: "charles darwin"
 ```

-Once you've done a `get`, you have access to the document in a few different formats (see [Parsing](#wiki-dsl-parsing) for details).
+Once you've done a `get`, you have access to the document in a few different formats.
 In general, it's easiest to use `noko` to automatically parse and interact with the results.
 If Nokogiri isn't appropriate, you can fall back to regular expressions run against `raw` or `html`.
 Use `json` if you are expecting a JSON response.

 ```ruby
 get "https://www.google.com/search?q=darwin"